 Fairy Bread is made with white bread, butter, and an abundance of hundreds and thousands which are used to generously cover the bread.
 Oh, and it has to be cut into triangles.

 Dim Sim in Australia are inspired by the Chinese meat and vegetable dumplings.
 Normally in Australia you’ll find Dim Sim fried instead of steamed.

 Australian Dim Sim are really big – normally half the size of a fist.
 They have a delicious filling of vegetables and minced meat.

 Fish and Chips

-Fish and Chips is an iconic Australian food that can be found in pretty much any beach-side pub.
+Again, not originally from Australia, but fish and Chips is an important part of Australian cuisine and can be found in pretty much any beach-side pub.
 It’s a classic – fresh fish in a light crispy batter alongside thick-cut fries, wrapped in paper and dressed with salt and lemon.

 Chicken Parmigiana is an iconic Australian food served up on pub menus and home dinner tables alike.
 It’s mostly called just “parma”, and it’s made from chicken fried in breadcrumbs topped with melted cheese, ham, and tomato sauce.
 It’s definitely the comfort food of Australian cuisine, and always a good choice with a beer at the pub.

 Beetroot is a popular addition to many Australian foods – it’s added to salads, sandwiches, even burgers.
 It has an earthy taste that goes really well with these stronger flavors and because of this, you’ll notice it on many menus throughout the country.